rapchic/wg-structure-organization/CHARTER.md

 - Success metrics, or other measurement goals, as they are being worked on separately in the [Metrics and Reporting working group](https://github.com/DevRel-Foundation/wg-metrics-reporting).
 - Advocacy for any specific DevRel team model as a “one-size-fits-all” solution.
 - Making decisions on behalf of individual organizations.
+- Prescriptive recommendations (e.g., “All T2 teams must report to Engineering”).

 ## 3. Working Group Composition

 The Structure and Org Working Group consists of:
 - **Co-Managers**: Responsible for leading discussions, facilitating collaboration, and ensuring the group meets its objectives.
 - **Participants**: Any member of the DevRel Foundation who actively contributes to the working group.
+- **Good to have**: Advisory Board: Invited industry leaders (e.g., ex-Head of DevRel at GitHub) for annual review.

 This working group is open to any member who identifies as supporting developers in their role, including:
 - Developer Advocates